lixiannian/PNNR/README.md

 # PNNR
-code for IJCAI 2024 "Revitalizing Real Image Deraining via A Generic Paradigm towards Multiple Rainy Patterns"
+Code for IJCAI 2024 "Revitalizing Real Image Deraining via A Generic Paradigm towards Multiple Rainy Patterns".
+More detail will be loaded later...